Parent Information on Minnesota’s Immunization Law for Child Care and Early Childhood Programs

-Yes, the DTP, polio, MMR, chickenpox, pneumococcal, and Hib shots are required for child care.
-Only children with a medical reason for not receiving a shot, or whose parents are conscientiously opposed to immunization, may be granted an exemption to these requirements.
-A child care provider can refuse to admit your child if he or she doesn’t have documentation of either the shots or a legal exemption.
+A child care or early childhood program provider can refuse to admit your child if he or she doesn’t have documentation of the shots or a legal exemption.

-Parents who don’t get their children immunized early in life – during the critical ages from birth to 2 years – may be putting them at risk for a number of childhood diseases.
-These diseases can cause serious health problems and may even result in death.
+Parents who don’t get their children immunized may be putting them and others at risk for a number of diseases.
+These diseases can cause serious health problems, including death.

-Minnesota children are still getting diseases such as measles, pertussis, and mumps.
+Minnesota children are still getting diseases like measles, whooping cough (pertussis), and chickenpox (varicella).
 These diseases are contagious.
 They can spread rapidly – especially among groups of children who haven’t received their shots.
-And some of them, like whooping cough (pertussis), are much more serious for children than they are for adults.
-As a parent, you can protect your children by making sure they get all their shots.
+Also, some of them, like whooping cough, are much more serious for children than they are for adults.
+You can protect your children by making sure they get all their shots.

-Yes, as a parent, you will need your child’s shot records often – for day care, school, camp, sports programs, and doctor visits.
-Keep a shot record card for each of your children.
-Take it with you to all doctor and clinic visits, and have it updated each time your child receives a shot.
+Yes, you will need your child’s shot records often – for child care, early childhood programs, school, camp, sports programs, and doctor visits.
+Ask your child’s clinic for an updated shot record every time they receive a vaccine.